Complete positivity violation of the reduced dynamics in higher-order quantum adiabatic elimination: Introduction

 The paper is organized as follows.
 In Sec.$\,$\ref{sec:AE}, the machinery of adiabatic elimination developed in \cite{Azouit17} is reviewed.
-To investigate role of the gauge degree of freedom, we derive how the time evolution and assignment maps are modified in different choices of gauge.
+To investigate the role of the gauge degree of freedom, we derive how the time evolution and assignment maps are modified in different choices of gauge.
 In Sec.$\,$\ref{sec:Diag}, we consider a dispersively coupled system.
 For the partial trace, we show that complete positivity of the evolution is violated in the all-order analysis.
 Next in Sec.$\,$\ref{sec:JC}, we consider an oscillator-qubit system in which the dissipative oscillator system is eliminated.
 With this example, we prove the impossibility of restoring complete positivity by any gauge transformation.
-An interpretation of these findings are presented in Sec.$\,$\ref{sec:diss}.
+Interpretations of these findings are presented in Sec.$\,$\ref{sec:diss}.
 Lastly, concluding remarks are made in Sec.$\,$\ref{sec:conc}.
+More details about all the claims can be found in the appendix.